 Food: Food photography is a still life specialization aimed at producing attractive photographs of food.

-Landscape / Nature: Landscape photography shows spaces within the world, sometimes vast and unending, but other times microscopic.
+Landscape: Landscape photography shows spaces within the world, sometimes vast and unending, but other times microscopic.
 Landscape photographs typically capture the presence of nature but can also focus on man-made features or disturbances of landscapes.
-Also see the definition for Nature.
+The image may contain man-made objects, but only if they are a minimal component.
+See also definition of Nature Photography.

 Painting with Light: aka light painting, light drawing & light art.
 These describe a variety of photographic techniques which combine long exposure, a simple light source and a pinch of creativity on the photographers part to create stunning images.
 These techniques include 1) using an "external" light source (e.g. flash light, automobile headlights, etc.) while taking a long exposure photograph, either to illuminate a subject or space, 2) shining a moving flashlight or other light source at the camera to "draw", or 3) moving the camera during exposure of one or more light sources.
 A long exposure image of a subject using only existing lighting at the location (e.g. natural lighting, street lights, etc.) would not qualify in this creative category).